sybrew/the-seo-framework/readme.txt

 	-> This requires probably a whole lot more work than I'd have hoped.
 	-> This can go wrong if the default language changes, or disappears.
 		-> But, this is effectively the same issue we have with Custom Post Type Archives.
-			-> Speaking of which, we should also have such a switcher for those... ugh.
+			-> Speaking of which, we should also have another of such a switcher for those... ugh.
+	-> If we consider this, always have primary site language setting, and store sublanguages under another index.
+		-> This will cause issues if the main language changes?
 TODO check mail Dean about WPML config

-TODO change autodescription-updates-cache to autodescription-persistent-cache?
-	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.
-		-> However, this may cause a notification pop up for those who use two or more SEO plugins simultaneously.
-Though this may be helpful.

-TODO db version 4270 -> 4300+

 TODO add bespoke support for Events Calendar?
 	-> Basically, we need to overwrite the separator